johnfairh/RubyGateway/SourceDocs/User Guide.md

 filesystem, exit the process, and has complete access to the process's memory.

 Ruby has historically had a `$SAFE` feature that did some amount of sandboxing.
-This has been slowly removed over the years and what remains is a debugging feature that can be enabled via `RbGateway.taintChecks`.
+This was gradually deprecated over the years and removed entirely in Ruby 3.0.

 Dealing with actively hostile Ruby code is best done with a separate process or container; several examples on github.